-For skin cancer treatment, PRO expands your options.
+For skin cancer treatment, Princeton Radiation Oncology expands your options.

 For many types of early stage non-melanoma skin cancers, radiation is an excellent curative treatment option.
 This includes basal cell carcinoma and squamous cell carcinoma cancers.
 Also, radiation treatment for skin cancer can be delivered in two ways, depending on the size and location of the cancer.

 How Princeton Radiation Oncology treats skin cancer with radiation therapy.

 At Princeton Radiation Oncology, our radiation oncologists use two main types of radiation therapy to treat skin cancer: brachytherapy and external beam radiation.

 - HDR brachytherapy – With high-dose-rate brachytherapy, we use advanced computer-based planning and treatment to deliver a high dose of radiation directly to the skin cancer.
 Small radioactive “seeds” are temporarily placed on the cancer.
 This concentrates the dose on the skin’s surface, thereby minimizing exposure to deep tissues or organs.
 This results in highly effective treatments with minimal long-term side effects such as skin scarring.
 For this reason, brachytherapy is usually Princeton Radiation Oncology’s first choice for radiotherapy for skin cancer.

 - External electron beam radiation – For skin cancers that are larger or located in areas where brachytherapy isn’t possible, our specialists can treat the cancer effectively with electron beam radiotherapy.